 Pompeo’s tenure will endanger the Iran nuclear deal.
 As a congressman, Pompeo opposed the agreement as “unconscionable.”
 After Trump’s election, he stated that he was looking forward to “rolling it back.”

 During his confirmation hearing, Pompeo moderated his tune, promising he would seek to save the deal.
-Trump has also recently signaled he may be more open to salvaging it as well – is also on record saying that Iran is “intent on destroying America.” ).
+Trump has also recently signaled he may be more open to salvaging it as well.
+Pompeo – with whom, Trump reports, he has very good chemistry – is also on record saying that Iran is “intent on destroying America.”

 And if Trump scraps it, the whole Middle East could erupt in conflict.